Privacy Notice / Fair Processing Policy

 How long will NVH keep your Personal Data

-The hospital is required to keep medical records for the amount of time specified in the Department of Health (2006) Records Management: NHS code of practice.
+The hospital is required to keep medical records for the amount of time specified in the Records Management Code of Practice for Health and Social Care 2016.
 With some exceptions, medical records for adults will be stored for a minimum of eight years.
 Medical records for patients seen, while under the age of 17, will be kept until they are 25 years old.
 Medical records of patients 17 years old will be kept until their 26th birthday.

 Who NVH shares your personal data with